cgize/Aragon-Flavour-Mod/README.md

-# Crown of Aragon Mod for Crusader Kings III
+# Kingdom of Aragon Flavor Mod

 ## Overview
-A comprehensive mod that introduces unique decisions and features for the Aragonese culture in Crusader Kings III.
-Experience the historical development of the Crown of Aragon through new mechanics, decisions, and cultural innovations.
+A mod that introduces unique decisions and features for the aragonese culture.

 ## Major Features
 - **Establish the Principality of Catalonia**